 The following routines are trivial wrappers around system functions (possibly around one of several functions depending on availability).
-They are usually integrated within PARI's diagnostics system, printing messages if DEBUGFILES is high enough.
+They are usually integrated within PARI's diagnostics system, printing messages if the debug level for "files" is high enough.

 int pari_is_dir(const char name) returns 1 if name points to a directory, 0 otherwise.